Skip to main content

-A comprehensive template for generating Codehooks.io backend APIs using ChatGPT and other LLMs.
+A comprehensive template for generating Codehooks.io backend APIs using Claude Code, Codex CLI, Cursor and other LLM Agents.

 Prompt Starter Template